 A quorum for a meeting of Council is nine (9) Councillors.

 A quorum for a Standing Executive Committee is four (4) Councillors, where at least one present is not a member of the Executive (The President, the Vice President, the Education Officer, the Secretary and the Treasurer).

 A Quorum for a Standing Working Committee is at least three (3) Councillors, where at least one present is a member of the Executive.

-• Use our free, confidential, independent and professional casework and legal services.
+• Get free, confidential, independent professional advice.